An arranged overdraft can act as a short term safety net. You can use it to borrow money up to an agreed limit through your bank account.

 As part of our mobile alerts service, if we have a mobile number for you we’ll let you know when:

 We make payments from your account shortly after midnight at the start of the due date.
-If your payment date falls on a non-working day, then we will try to collect your payment the next working day.
+If your payment date falls on a non-working day, then we will try and collect your payment the next working day.

 These lines are available 24/7.